 Life is too short to hate the way your ears look.
-Many of our patients that come in for otoplasty are specifically looking for ear pinning surgery because they have been embarrassed by their ears for as long as they can remember.
+Many of our ear pinning patients have been embarrassed by their ears for as long as they can remember.
 In grade school, people called them names due to the size of their ears or the way they protruded from their heads.
-As adults, many patients are unwilling to wear their hair in a certain way due to ear exposure or choose to wear a certain hat everywhere they go.
+As adults, many of these patients are unwilling to wear their hair in a certain style due to ear exposure or choose to wear a particular hat everywhere they go.
 Ear pinning surgery, however, can end this cycle.
 It is a relatively quick procedure with a large payoff in confidence for both adults and children.
 Many parents bring their children in for this procedure to prevent teasing and self-esteem issues.
 Whether you’re ready to address your ears or considering ear pinning for your child, we’d love to speak with you.BOOK NOWBOOK CONSULTATION

-Ear pinning surgery, a form of otoplasty, is a type of cosmetic surgery that involves reshaping the cartilage of the outer ear.
-We can improve the size, shape, and position of the ears.
+Ear pinning surgery, a form of otoplasty, is a cosmetic surgery that involves reshaping the cartilage of the outer ear to improve the size, shape, and position of the ears.
 In addition to correcting ears that stick out, we can also correct the asymmetry of the ears due to birth defects or injury.
 Because our ears reach their full size by age five or six, even children can undergo this confidence-boosting procedure.
 Cosmetic ear surgery will not improve hearing, but the psychological benefits for patients can be enormous.

-Recovery time is 4-7 days, and results are noticeable right away, although it sometimes takes up to 3 months for swelling to disappear completely.
+Recovery time is 4-7 days, and results are noticeable immediately, although it can take up to 3 months for swelling to disappear completely.

 Unlike most other cosmetic surgeries, ear pinning is frequently performed on young adults and children.
-This procedure is performed on children to prevent teasing and taunting that can be insufferable.
+This procedure is performed on children to prevent teasing and taunting that can be insufferable for young students.
 If your child has overly prominent ears, otoplasty can solve the problem in as little as two weeks.
-This procedure can be life-changing for children, especially if done at an early age.
+Ear pinning can be life-changing for children, especially if done at an early age.

 Otoplasty is usually performed with general anesthesia for children or a local anesthetic with sedation for youth and adults.
 The surgery typically lasts between two to four hours, depending upon whether we are doing one or both ears.
 Different ear issues require variations in the procedure, but the following represents a standard ear pinning surgery.

-Once the anesthesia is given, the incisions are hidden by making them on the back of the ear.
-This location gives direct access to the ear’s cartilage while remaining hidden from view so that patients don’t have to worry about visible scars.
+Once the anesthesia is given, the incisions are made on the back of the ears.
+This location provides direct access to the ear’s cartilage while remaining hidden from view so that patients don’t have to worry about visible scars.
 The ear is reshaped by scoring, trimming, or thinning the cartilage and any excess skin that may be present.
 The ear is repositioned closer to the head, and the incision is closed with dissolvable sutures.

-Following the surgery, it is normal to experience some swelling, soreness, and discomfort.
-We will prescribe pain medication to help you manage any pain following the surgery.
-You can expect the dissolvable stitches used to close up the incisions to fully dissolve approximately one week to dissolve.
-We will also wrap your head with special cotton bandages known as “fluff bandages.”
-After 3 days, these bandages can be removed.
-We will give you lightweight bandages to wear once the fluff bandages are taken off.
-These lightweight bandages can be discarded one week after the procedure.
+Following the surgery, it is normal to experience some swelling, soreness, and discomfort, but we will prescribe pain medication to help you manage any pain following the surgery.
+You can expect the dissolvable stitches used to close up the incisions to fully dissolve approximately one week after surgery.
+We will wrap your head with special cotton bandages known as “fluff bandages” that can be removed after three days.
+You’ll receive lightweight bandages to wear for a week once the fluff bandages are taken off.

 Recovery times may vary, but we usually find that patients can return to work or school in four to seven days.
-We recommend scheduling the procedure during summer or Christmas break.
-This will make it easier for him/her to abstain from physical activities and contact sports throughout the healing process.
+We recommend scheduling the procedure during summer or Christmas break for children; this will make it easier for them to abstain from physical activities and contact sports throughout the healing process.

-As for physical activity, we recommend light walking the day after the procedure to prevent blood clots from forming, but it is important that you restrict physical activity during the healing process.
+We recommend light walking the day after the procedure to prevent blood clots from forming, but it is important that you restrict physical activity during the healing process.
 Avoid any jogging or strenuous activities for two to three weeks, and wait four weeks to resume any heavy lifting.
 Contact sports should be completely avoided for six to eight weeks.

 We pride ourselves in prepping our patients for what to expect and how best to recover from surgery with minimal discomfort.
-Rest assured that we will advise you every step of the way to get you back to normal day-to-day activities as quickly as possible.
+So rest assured that we will advise you every step of the way to get you back to normal day-to-day activities as quickly as possible.

 Following the otoplasty surgery, you will notice immediate results.
-Your ears will no longer protrude as they once did.
-All swelling should subside within three months, allowing you to see your final results.
-Once the swelling has resolved, your results will be permanent.
+Your ears will no longer protrude as they once did, and you’ll be able to enjoy your results permanently.

 Otoplasty can be performed on its own or coupled with a variety of other procedures.
 It is most popularly performed with facelift surgery to help achieve the patient’s overall goals.